Detecting and Characterizing Mg II absorption in DESI Survey Validation Quasar Spectra: Data and Methods

 \subsection{DESI Data Construction}

 DESI spectra are observed using three spectrographs, commonly referred to as ``b'', ``r'', and ``z'' due to their wavelength coverage, that together span a wavelength region of $3600\,{\rm \AA}$ to $9824\,{\rm \AA}$.
-The resolution $R = \lambda / \Delta \lambda$ of these cameras varies between 2000 and 5500, increasing with wavelength \citep{DESIII}.
+The three spectrographs have approximately constant wavelength resolutions of $\Delta \lambda \approx 1.7 \rm \AA$ \citep{DESIII,DESIInstrument}.
 The flux values associated with a DESI observation are extracted using a linear wavelength grid in $0.8\,{\rm \AA}$ wavelength steps \citep{PipelinePaper}.

+In this paper, we will use data from DESI's Early Data Release (EDR).
+These data are separated into three stages of survey validation, which we refer to as ``sv1'', ``sv2'', and ``sv3''.
+These surveys are distinct from each other both in time frame and targeting implementation and are detailed in \citet{TargetingPaper} and \citet{SVPaper}.
+Each of these stages, as well as the Main Survey, are further divided into bright-time and dark-time programs.

+The typical effective exposure time DESI aims to achieve during dark-time observations is 1000 seconds.
+This timing is set by the need to classify and obtain redshifts for the Luminous Red Galaxy sample that is observed concurrently with the quasar sample during dark-time \citep[see Section 4 of][]{DESILRG}.
+The relationship between effective exposure time and signal-to-noise is detailed in Section 4.1.4 of \citet{PipelinePaper}.
+Note that quasars are only intended to be targeted during dark-time, see \citet{TargetingPaper} for further discussion of the distinction between DESI's bright-time and dark-time programs.

 DESI will, over the course of its survey, re-observe targets to improve the quality of its data.
+During the Main Survey \LyA forest quasars are scheduled, at high priority, to be observed with four times the exposure time at which direct tracers quasars are typically observed, although all quasars can ultimately be re-observed at low priority \citep[see section 5.3.3 of][for details]{Schlafly}.
+During survey validation all quasars at redshifts $z > 1.6$ were observed for four times the typical exposure time \citep[e.g.][]{QSOTS}.
+This distinction carries implications for our completeness with respect to redshift, we comment on this further in \S\ref{sec:SampComplete}.

-In particular, quasars at redshifts greater than 2.1 will be observed multiple times to improve signal in the \LyA Forest \citep{ReOBSPaper}.
-In order to perform our search for absorbers in the most robust fashion we chose to use spectra that coadd all observations of a given target.
+To perform our search for absorbers in the most robust fashion, we chose to use spectra that coadd all observations of a given target.
 We will refer to these spectra as being ``healpix coadded'' as this is how they are grouped within the DESI spectral reduction file structure \citep{Healpix}.
-We will also make use of the spectra that coadd a subset of observations, i.e.\ all observations from a single night, in order to determine the completeness of our sample (see \S2.4).
+We will also make use of the spectra that coadd a subset of observations, i.e.,\ all observations from a single night, in order to determine the completeness of our sample (see \S\ref{sec:SampComplete}).